The 20 Best JRPGs on Steam in 2023

 Unlike Suikoden, Eiyuden Chronicle is an APRG and features real-time combat instead of your typical turn-based combat system.
 The game’s unique cast of characters fills the story with thrilling action and an engaging storyline.

-Persona is arguably one of the best anime games on Steam out there.
+Persona is arguably one of the best anime games out there.
 It has one of the highest-rated video games of all time with Persona 5.
 It was so well-received that it stemmed their first-ever sequel on any Persona game in the series after two decades.

 Persona’s unique features always involve students as the main cast.
 You develop social links with the characters you encounter throughout the series, and you can even have romantic interests in the game.